hogliux/semimap/README.md

 As this ensures that even if the same `struct` name "Tag" is used in another block, the `semi::static_map`s will not share their contents.

 Also note, that as a static type, the contents of the `semi::static_map` will only be deleted when the program is exited.
 If you need to delete your key/values sooner then use the `clear` method.

-This container will be the topic of a cppcon talk: https://www.youtube.com/watch?v=qNAbGpV1ZkU (slides: https://goo.gl/igwVxD )

 -Fabian